Whether it is a collapsed trench wall, that buries a worker or falling of a scaffolding that was not secured correctly.

 If you or someone you love has been injured in a construction-related accident, call us today for a Free confidential consultation about your case.

-To find out how much you can expect to receive if you succeed in your claim, contact the personal injury attorneys at Ford & Laurel.
-Arrange for a free case evaluation with a member of our legal team today!
+To find out how much you can expect to receive if you succeed in your claim, contact the Personal Injury Attorney at Ford & Laurel.
+Arrange for a free case evaluation with me today!